 Six months upwards

-So if my toddler was averaging 7 nappies a day and I had a cloth diaper routine of washing every two days, I’d need only 17 nappies.
+If my toddler was averaging 7 nappies a day and I washed every two days, I’d need 17 nappies.

-To work out how many nappies you need for part time cloth diapering, simply adjust the number of nappies per day and the number you think you’ll need while washing the others.
+For how many nappies you need for part time, adjust the number of nappies per day and how many you’ll need while washing.